nRF24/RF24Ethernet/README.md

 ## Access your RF24Network sensors using a web browser

-### Current stage: Initial development and experimentation only, use at your own risk (See development fork)
+### Current stage: Initial development and experimentation only, use at your own risk (See master-dev fork)